 The same applies even if you are not working.
 In either case, get up at a regular time each day and wash and dress as if you had to go out and face the world.

-Sleep is vital for wellbeing and routine is a must so stick a regular bedtime and get up at the same time each morning.
+Sleep is vital for wellbeing and routine is a must so stick to a regular bedtime and get up at the same time each morning.
 This applies to weekends too because ‘sleeping in’ or binging on sleep will disturb your sleep patterns.

 While your weekend timetable might be a little different from the weekdays, you shouldn’t need more sleep.
 If you feel you do, then make bedtime a little earlier to catch up so that you wake feeling refreshed.